Art Practice

 Image by Laura Martinez

-Each piece invites intimate contemplation through touch - meant to be held, used, and lived with as vessels for memory and loss.
+Each piece invites intimate contemplation through touch - meant to be held, used, and lived with.